alex7kom/node-travelpayouts-data/README-en.md

 [На русском](README.md)

-A micromodule that wraps [Travelpayouts data files](https://support.travelpayouts.com/hc/en-us/articles/203956163-Data-Access-API#05) using [json-query](https://github.com/mmckegg/json-query) and allows to query them.
+This module downloads, caches and wraps [Travelpayouts data files](https://support.travelpayouts.com/hc/en-us/articles/203956163-Data-Access-API#05) using [json-query](https://github.com/mmckegg/json-query) to allow query them.

-The files are downloaded on module install.
-The module is shipped with a cli utility for updating the data files.

-## Available files

-Some of them are described on [the relevant support page](https://support.travelpayouts.com/hc/en-us/articles/203956163-Data-Access-API#05).

-- `airlines`
-- `airlines_alliances`
-- `airports`
-- `cities`
-- `countries`
-- `planes`
-- `routes`
+[The list of available languages and data files](https://api.travelpayouts.com/data/).
+Note that files in the root are not supported.

 ## Install